ajsaule/ajsaule/README.md

 <br />
 <br />

-I'm here to learn all about the best tooling and practices for building web applications.
-I want to design great software for the development of  applications that will assist people and comapnies to achieve their goals.
+I'm learning all about the best practices and tooling to build web applications.
+I want to design great software for applications that will assist people and comapnies achieve their goals.

 ---